GLVis/web/src/features.md

 ## Native and Web Versions

 <img class="floatpad" src="../img/glvis_app.png" width="130">
-GLVis runs natively on Mac, Linux, and Windows, and can run in the browser using the [web version](https://glvis.org/live).
-GLVis can also be built as a native Mac app bundle that can be added to the Dock, double-clicked in the Finder, etc.
+GLVis runs natively on Mac, Linux, and Windows.
+It can also run a browser, using the [web version](https://glvis.org/live), or a Jupyter notebook, using [pyglvis](https://github.com/glvis/pyglvis).
+On Mac, GLVis can be built as a native app bundle that can be added to the Dock, double-clicked in the Finder, etc.

 ## Open Source